PaulDMendoza/DiabloIIIUptimeTracker/ReadMe.md

 ###Running the site
 Ensure the web.config is configured correctly.

 Start the website.
-Most likely you're missing data.
-You can use the below scripts to generate data into your database.
+Most likely you're missing data so the site will be an empty page.
+You can use the below scripts to generate data into your database to play with instead of running the Windows Service for a month.

 #Generating Test Data